1952 Ford

-The Ford line of cars was again refreshed for 1952, although remaining similar to the all-new 1949 Fords.
+The Ford line of cars was refreshed for 1952, although remaining similar to the all-new 1949 Fords.
 This time, curved one-piece windshield glass joined a new "Mileage Maker" straight-6 engine with 101 hp.
 The 226 CID (3.7 L) L-head straight-6 was replaced by an overhead valve 215 CID (3.5 L) Mileage Maker with 101 hp (75 kW), while the old 239 CID (3.9 L) Flathead V8 remained with 110 hp (82 kW).
 This design would continue through the 1954 model year, with an updated design offered in 1955.

 1952

 The model lines were again reshuffled, with the base model now called "Mainline" and mid-level called "Customline".
 The top "Crestline" included the "Sunliner" convertible, and the "Victoria" hardtop, a tradition going back to 1932 with the Ford Victoria 2-door coupe.
 The station wagon continued with the "Country Squire".
 Inside was a "flight-style" control panel and new pedals suspended from below the dashboard.
 A voltmeter, gas gauge, temp. gauge, and oil pressure were standard.
 The clock and radio were in the center of the dash.
 The grille sported a single center "bullet" surrounded by a chrome ring as well as "jet intake" corner markers.
 New trunk hinges were used that would not crush the contents of the trunk.
 Wheelbase was 115 in.
 In these years, an overdrive transmission option was available and they didn't have a voltmeter but had an ammeter.